polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 ### `InvalidError`

-When a transaction fails on chain (due to, for example, wrong nonce, expired mortality, etc) we provide a strongly typed error.
+When a transaction is deemed as invalid (due to, for example, wrong nonce, expired mortality, not enough balance to pay the fees, etc) we provide a strongly typed error.
 It can be used as follows:

 ```ts
 import { InvalidTxError, TransactionValidityError } from "polkadot-api"